Unlimited 5G data

 The idea is to make AI as much a part of the phone as the operating system itself.
 You shouldn’t even be aware that a feature uses AI; it should be so seamlessly integrated.

 The S26+ is a great example of this.
-It combines powerful AI photo editing tools with proactive nudges and your own personal AI assistant to assist you with whatever you need, be it looking something up on the internet, calling a friend or adjusting your device settings.
+It combines powerful AI photo editing tools with proactive nudges and your own personal AI assistant to assist you with whatever you need, whether that's looking something up on the internet, calling a friend, or adjusting your device settings.

 It’s also quite a piece of hardware.
 The 6.7-inch screen and bigger battery will be a gift to gamers, movie lovers and workers on the move, while the new advanced Vapour Cooling system will keep your device cool even during long sessions.